erelsgl/erelsgl.github.io/pages/en/wishlist.md

 # Open Questions
 I would very much like to know the answer to the following questions.

-1. **When value-densities can be both positive and negative, does there always exist a connected envy-free division for 4 or more agents?**
-Mainly a question in algebraic topology.
-May be related to combinatorics.
-My [working paper](https://arxiv.org/abs/1704.00726) has a solution for 3 agents.

 1. **How many cuts are required for cake-cutting when the agents have different entitlements?**
 Mainly a combinatorics question.
 May be related to measure theory and topology.
 My [MathOverflow question](http://mathoverflow.net/q/242112) has some preliminary results.